Vine King Thomas Sanders Wins 1st-Ever YouTube Honor At 9th Annual Shorty Awards

 — Ben J. Pierce (@BenJPierce) April 20, 2017

-CEO of Muck Rack and co-founder of the Shorty Awards, Gregory Galant, recently noted how the Shorty Awards expanded their categories to allow burgeoning talents like Thomas to get their proper due.
+Gregory Galant, the CEO of Muck Rack and co-founder of the Shorty Awards, recently noted how the Shorty Awards expanded their categories to allow burgeoning talents like Thomas to get their proper due.

 “The growth of the Shorty Awards is a sign of how vibrant the internet is for talented creatives, and a reminder of how important their work is,” he relayed to Mashable.